Asqatasun/Asqatasun/CONTRIBUTING.md

 or [build your own Docker Image](http://doc.asqatasun.org/en/30_Contributor_doc/Docker_build.html).
 Tip: all documentation is also the repos (you just cloned) and also in the `.tar.gz`, in the `documentation/` directory.

-*Note:* if you want to contribute and provide Pull Requests, you should first fork the repos to your own Github account, then clone your own Asqatasun.
-(See "how to create pull requests" formerly named "how to be an Asqatasun developer" @@@TODO)

 ## Sources of inspiration for CONTRIBUTING.md